unification-com/mainchain/docs/guides/cloud/install-gc.md

 2. For "Machine Type", select "`g1-small"`
 3. In the "Boot Disk" section click the "Change" button
-4. Select "CentOS" as the operating system, and "CentOS 7" as the version Leave the disk size as default, and select "SSD Persistent Disk" as the Boot Disk Type.
+4. Select "CentOS" as the operating system, and "CentOS 7" as the version Leave the disk size as default.
 Click the "Select" button.
 5. Click the "Management, security, disks, networking, sole-tenancy" link (under "Firewall").
 6. Click the "Security" tab.
 7. Copy your SSH public key into the input "Enter public SSH key".